jeffstevens98/loebTrainingKiosk/README.txt

 This script runs in python, so you will need to install python on your machine in order for it to work.
 The repository comes with an installer for python 3.10, as of 12/8/21.
-Launch this python installer and follow the instructions in the wizard to get python installed.
+Launch this python installer and follow the instructions in the wizard to get python installed with recommended settings.
 Where prompted in the wizard, disable the path length limit.

 Remember where you installed python!
 We will need that information in the next step.